 RESELLER' indicates that the publisher has authorized another entity to control the account indicated in field #2 and resell their ad space via the system in field #1.

-Google publishers who do not directly control the account indicated in field #2 should specify
+Google publishers who don't directly control the account indicated in field #2 should specify

 'RESELLER'.
-For example, an Ad Manager account using Network Partner Management should specify
+For example, an Ad Manager account using Scaled Partner Management should specify

 'RESELLER'for inventory the account doesn't directly manage.

 - A value of '

-An ID that uniquely identifies the advertising system within a certification authority (this ID maps to the entity listed in field #1).
-A current certification authority is the Trustworthy Accountability Group (TAG), and the TAG ID would be included here.
+<Field #4>: (Optional): A unique identifier for the advertising system within a certification authority, which maps to the entity listed in field #1.
+One certification authority is the Trustworthy Accountability Group (TAG), and the TAG ID would be included here.